Will this be your first Ramadan in Dubai? Here’s a complete guide to Ramadan 2021 for expats

 Ramadan dates change every year, as the Islamic calendar is based on the lunar cycle.
 Meaning, dates of religious holidays in the UAE and elsewhere may change on the Gregorian calendar every year.

-Reports have suggested Ramadan 2020 will begin on or around April 23rd, 2020.
+Reports have suggested Ramadan 2021 will begin on the evening of April 12th, 2021.
 We won’t know until closer to the time when will Ramadan start, and the official starting date will be announced shortly before the Holy Month begins.

-Ramadan will end on or around May 23rd, but again, we’re waiting on the final word from officials.
+Ramadan will end on or around April 12 or April 13, but again, we’re waiting on the final word from officials.

 Following the Holy Month, Eid al-Fitr is observed directly after the last day of Ramadan.
 Then around a month later, Eid al-Adha occurs.